chaturay/serverless-artillery/README.md

         - 'mode:test'
 ```

-3. In `serverless.yml`, under `provider` section specify Datadog API key as an environment variable as follows:
+3. In `serverless.yml`, under `provider` section specify Datadog API key as an environment variable as follows. **NOTE** that you should not save sensitive information like Datadog API Key in plain text in a source control.
+Below is just for the tutorial.
 ```
 provider:
   environment: